WiiLink24/WiiLink24.github.io/faq.md

 </div>

 ### I have a question about a WiiLink channel!
- - Before anything else, check our [Services](/services) and read that channel's FAQ!
+ - Check our [Services](/services) and read that channel's FAQ.
+Your question may already be answered!
+ - If you still have questions, please reach out.
+We're more than happy to assist!
     - The best time for real-time support is within our [Discord server]({{ site.discord }}), where an active community exists.
     - You can also contact us via our [Twitter](https://twitter.com/wiilink24) account!

 ### Will the Demae Channel order real food?
  - Yes!
+Some current information:
-There is already tested support for Domino's in Canada, and Deliveroo in Europe.
-There are plans to expand more services over to Demae for other countries.
+   - Support has been developed for Domino's in Canada, and Deliveroo in Europe.
+   - There are plans to expand more services over to Demae for other countries.
  - If this ever changes throughout development, we will **always** have fake ordering, with restaurants curated from our team!

 ### How do I install a WiiLink channel on my Wii or Wii U?
  - You'll want to check out our [instructions on wii.guide]({{ site.guide }}) for simple, easy to follow instructions to get everything installed.
- - For video streaming channels from Striim Network, see their [installation guide]({{ site.guide_kirby }})!
+ - For video streaming channels from Striim Network, see their [installation guide]({{ site.guide_striim }})!

 ### How do I update a WiiLink channel?
  - Updating WiiLink channels is the exact same as installing!
-Simply run the WiiLink or Striim patcher, and install the created WADs.
+Simply run the WiiLink or Striim patcher once more, and install the created WADs.

 ### Is your service open source?
  - Absolutely!
 We're a strong believer in open source - from our service backends to our patchers, we strive to release source code.
  - We're primarily active on GitHub, and highly appreciate contributions!
-Check us out: [https://github.com/WiiLink24](https://github.com/WiiLink24)
+Check us out: [{{ site.github }}]({{ site.github }})

 <div class="title-pair">
 # WiiConnect24